cloudflare/cloudflare-docs/content/cloudflare-one/identity/users/short-lived-certificates.md

 ### Configure your client SSH config

-On the client side, follow [this tutorial](/cloudflare-one/connections/connect-apps/use_cases/ssh/) to configure your device to use Cloudflare Access to reach the protected machine.
+On the client side, [configure your device](/cloudflare-one/connections/connect-apps/use_cases/ssh/) to use Cloudflare Access to reach the protected machine.
 To use short-lived certificates, you must include the following settings in your SSH config file (`~/.ssh/config`).

 To save time, you can use the following cloudflared command to print the required configuration command: